-- Data source: Estonian, Finnish, German, Latvian, Lithuanian, Polish and Swedish national monitoring data (see list of authors).
+- 1. Data source: Estonian, Finnish, German, Latvian, Lithuanian, Polish and Swedish national monitoring data (see list of authors and Footnotes).
 Main sampling locations are presented in Fig. 1.
 Original purpose of the data: Phytoplankton monitoring programs in the frame of HELCOM COMBINE. - 2.
-Description of data: Biomass data (wet weight in μg/L) in integrated samples (0-10 m, less at some shallower coastal stations; 0-20 m at the Landsort Deep).
-We integrated the Finnish high-frequency coastal stations "Hailuodon ed int.asema", "Suomenl Huovari Kyvy-8A", "UUS-23 Längden" and "Vav-11 V-4" for the first time.
-Despite differing sampling, reaching from surface to the depth of 2x Secchi depth (usually 0-8m), they could be integrated into the existing data series without problems.
+Description of data: Biomass data (wet weight in μ g/L) in integrated samples (0-10 m, less at some shallower coastal stations; 0-20 m at the Landsort Deep; surface = 0-1 m in Bay of Mecklenburg).
+Sampling at the Finnish high-frequency coastal stations "Hailuodon ed int.asema", "Suomenl Huovari Kyvy-8A", "UUS-23 Längden" and "Vav-11 V-4" reached from surface to the depth of 2x Secchi depth (usually 0-8m); they could be integrated into the existing data series without problems.
 Genera included in index: Nodularia, Aphanizomenon and Dolichospermum (previously Anabaena). - 3.
 Geographical coverage: Entire Baltic Sea (see Fig. 1). - 4.
-Temporal coverage: Summer 1990-2013 (June-August, in the Bothnian Sea June-October).
-Note that the years 1992-1993 are missing from the Landsort Deep station, 1994-1996 from the Bornholm Basin area and 1994 and 1996 from the Eastern Gotland Basin.
+Temporal coverage: Summer 1990-2014 (June-August, in the Bothnian Sea June-October).
+Note that the years 1992-1993 are missing from the Landsort Deep station, 1994 and 1996 from the Eastern Gotland Basin, 1994-1996 from the Bornholm Basin and 1997 and 1999 from the Bay of Mecklenburg.
+Even if data from one month were available, they were excluded because only one month was not representative for the investigation period.
 Some time series started later, e.g. from Gulfs of Finland and Riga in 1993. - 5.
-Methodology and frequency of data collection: Information based on national monitoring samples analysed and identified by phytoplankton experts, using the mandatory HELCOM methods <a href="http://www.helcom.fi/Documents/Action%20areas/Monitoring%20and%20assessment/Manuals%20and%20Guidelines/Manual%20for%20Marine%20Monitoring%20in%20the%20COMBINE%20Programme%20of%20HELCOMPartC AnnexC6.pdf
+Methodology and frequency of data collection: Information based on national monitoring samples analysed and identified by phytoplankton experts, using the mandatory HELCOM methods (HELCOM 2014).
 Additional explanation on the counting procedure in size classes was given by Olenina et al. (2006).
 Sampling frequency was variable in dependency of the national monitoring cruises.
 At least one sample per month has to be available to allow the calculation of the seasonal average.
 This precondition could also be fulfilled by pooling nearby stations.
-Only in a few exceptions, mentioned in the Assessment section, data are presented despite missing complete monthly data.
-The total number of samples is indicated in each diagram in Fig. 2.

-6. Methodology of data manipulation: The precondition of at least one sample per month could be fulfilled in the representative open sea stations by combining the different national monitoring data.
+Only in a few exceptions, mentioned in the Assessment section, data are presented despite missing data from one month out of three.
+The total number of samples is indicated in each diagram in Fig. 2. - 6.
+Methodology of data manipulation: The precondition of at least one sample per month could be fulfilled in the representative open sea stations by combining the different national monitoring data.
 In coastal areas under the responsibility of only one country, many data (from Lithuania and Poland) had to be rejected because of too low sampling frequency.
 Other coastal data (from Gulfs of Bothnia, Finland and Riga, see Fig. 1) are included, leading to a high number of data (Fig. 2).